Ped Endo Journal Scan

 Harsunen M, Haukka J, Harjutsalo V, Mars N, Syreeni A, Härkönen T, et al. Lancet Diabetes Endocrinol.
 2023 Jul;11(7):465-473. doi: 10.1016/S2213-8587(23)00123-7.

-Objective: The aim of this study was to study the residual (≥0.02 nmol/L) C-peptide concentrations during the initial years after the diagnosis of type 1 diabetes and long-term, as well as its determinants and clinical associations with complications.
+Objective: This study aimed to study the residual (≥0.02 nmol/L) C-peptide concentrations during the initial years after the diagnosis of type 1 diabetes mellitus (T1D) and long-term, as well as its determinants and clinical associations with complications.

-Study Methodology and Results: This study included longitudinal follow-up data on newly diagnosed individuals with type 1 diabetes who had a measurement of metabolic parameters within 3 months from diagnosis, and at least once later.
-Cross-sectional long-duration data were collected from two cohorts of people with type 1 diabetes diagnosed below 40 years, the FinnDiane and the DIREVA study.
-Target genome-wide association studies were also performed to estimate the polygenic risk of type 1 and type 2 diabetes and to study the association of random C-peptide with these risk scores and other clinical features.
+Study Methodology and Results: This study included longitudinal follow-up data on newly diagnosed individuals with T1D who had a measurement of metabolic parameters within 3 months from diagnosis and at least once later.
+Cross-sectional long-duration data were collected from two cohorts of people with T1D diagnosed below 40 years, the FinnDiane and the DIREVA study.
+Target genome-wide association studies were also performed to estimate the polygenic risk of T1D and type 2 diabetes (T2D) and to study the association of random C-peptide with these risk scores and other clinical features.

 The longitudinal analysis included 110 individuals diagnosed at 16 years or older and 847 children.
-The median random serum C-peptide concentration in this group was significantly dependent on the age at diagnosis with the lowest levels seen in those diagnosed at a young age.
-Age at diagnosis was also strongly correlated with the decline in C-peptide secretion.
-The cross-sectional analysis included 3984 individuals from FinnDiane and 645 individuals from the DIREVA study.
-This analysis too showed a strong correlation between the age at diagnosis and random C-peptide.
-After a median disease duration of 21.6 years (IQR 12.5–31.2), 776 (19.4%) of 3984 people had a residual C-peptide concentration of 0.02 nmol/L or higher.
-Participants with C-peptide of 0.2 nmol/L or higher were older at diagnosis than those with a level <0.2 nmol/L (median age 24.3 years [17.9–31.5] vs. 13.3 years [8.6–20.9]; P < 0.0001).
-Interestingly, a higher random serum C-peptide class was associated with a lower type 1 diabetes polygenic risk score (P < 0.0001) and those with a serum C-peptide >0.02 nmol/L also had a higher mean type 2 diabetes polygenic risk score than those with levels <0.02 nmol/L (P = 0.027).
-C-peptide levels were inversely associated with HbA1C, insulin dose, hypertension, and cholesterol and were also independently associated with microvascular complications, nephropathy, and ophthalmopathy.
+The median random serum C-peptide concentration in this group was significantly dependent on the age at diagnosis, with the lowest levels seen in those diagnosed at a young age.
+Age at diagnosis is also strongly correlated with the decline in C-peptide secretion.
+The cross-sectional analysis included 3,984 individuals from FinnDiane and 645 individuals from the DIREVA study.
+This analysis, too, showed a strong correlation between the age at diagnosis and random C-peptide.
+After a median disease duration of 21.6 years (interquartile range 12.5−31.2), 776 (19.4%) of 3,984 people had a residual C-peptide concentration of 0.02 nmol/L or higher.
+Participants with C-peptide of 0•2 mmol/L or higher were older at diagnosis than those with a level <0.2 nmol/L (median age 24.3 years [17.9−31.5] vs. 13.3 years [8.6−20.9]; P < 0.0001).
+Interestingly, a higher random serum C-peptide class was associated with a lower T1D polygenic risk score (P < 0.0001), and those with a serum C-peptide >0.2 nmol/L also had a higher mean T2D polygenic risk score than those with levels <0.02 nmol/L (P = 0.027).
+C-peptide levels were inversely associated with HbA1c, insulin dose, hypertension, and cholesterol and were also independently associated with microvascular complications, nephropathy, and ophthalmopathy.

-Zoledronate increases bone mineral density in nonambulant children with cerebral palsy: A randomized and controlled trial
+Zoledronate increases bone mineral density in nonambulant children with cerebral palsy: A randomized, controlled trial.

-Objective: The objective of this study was to evaluate the effect of 2 doses of zoledronate (ZOL) treatment on the lumbar spine (LS) and lateral distal femur (LDF) bone mineral density (BMD) Z-scores in children with cerebral palsy (CP) Gross Motor Function Classification System IV-V.
+Objective: The objective of this study was to evaluate the effect of two doses of zoledronate (ZOL) treatment on lumbar spine (LS) and lateral distal femur (LDF) bone mineral density (BMD) Z-scores in children with cerebral palsy (CP) Gross Motor Function Classification System IV-V.

-Study Methodology and Results: This was a multicenter, double-blind, randomized, controlled trial that included children with non-ambulant CP between the ages of 5 and 17 who had an LS or LDF BMD Z-score <−1 standard deviation (SD).
-Subjects were randomized in a 1:1 manner to receive zoledronate or placebo for two doses, 6 months apart.
+Study Methodology and Results: This was a multicenter, double-blind, randomized, controlled trial that included children with non-ambulant CP between the ages of 5–17 years who had an LS or LDF BMD Z-score <−1 standard deviation.
+Subjects were randomized in a 1:1 manner to receive ZOL or placebo for two doses, 6 months apart.
 BMD was assessed at baseline and month 12 using the Hologic DXA machine.